 New Build Homes

-The lofts in new build houses are often not load bearing.
-Use is therefore prohibited.
+The lofts in new build houses are often not designed to bear weight.
+Their use is therefore prohibited.

 Flats

-Red Kite Community Housing only let the demise of the flat i.e., everything within the four walls.
-The loft space is part of the communal areas of the building and can contain communal services such as tanks, pipes, and wires.
+Red Kite Community Housing only let the space within the four walls (known as the demise).
+The loft space is considered a communal area of the building and may contain communal services such as tanks, pipes, and wires.
 Use of a communal loft space is therefore prohibited.

 Single Dwelling

-The cost of any damage caused by your possessions or presence in the loft may be recharged to you.
+You may be charged for any damage caused by your possessions or presence in the loft.

 Get in touch

-If you have any questions about fire safety or communal areas, please call 01494 476100 or email contact@redkitehousing.org.uk.
+If you have any questions about fire safety or communal areas, please contact us.

 Thank you to all our tenants who help us to keep our homes safe.